Micinek/auto-mounter/readme.md

 #

-## Please first edit the auto-mounter.sh file according to your needs, every line you need to change is commented and explained, with examples.
+## Please first edit the auto-mounter.conf file according to your needs, every line you need to change is commented and explained, with examples.

 #